1 expensive gemstone flower bouquet

 Mr. Jérémie Pauzié, the designer

 Mr. Jérémie Pauzié is a very famous and important Swiss jeweler.
 His clientele is the Tsars, the Russian nobility, and important (and rich) people, like courtiers.
 Let us say, the rich and famous of the Russian Baroque (18th century).
-He is born in 1713 in Geneva and followed his father to St. Petersburg in 1726.
-He studies to cut diamonds there and in 1740 he starts his own business.
+He was born in 1713 in Geneva and followed his father to St. Petersburg in 1726.
+He studied to cut diamonds there, and in 1740, he started his own business.

 Pauzié is famous for his snuff boxes, his rings, jewelry, and medals.
-But above all Tsarina Elisabeth loves his jewelry and gives him plenty of business.
-He travels abroad to buy jewelry and findings or gemstones.
-AND he makes the famous crown for Tsarina Catherine the Great in 1762.
+But above all, Tsarina Elisabeth loves his jewelry and gives him plenty of business.
+He travels abroad to buy jewelry, findings, or gemstones.
+AND he made the famous crown for Tsarina Catherine the Great in 1762.
 His reputation is set.

 Isn’t this a beautiful piece of art?
-OKE, that is expensive, but that is not telling the whole story.
-Since it is exquisite and beautiful.
+OK, that is expensive, but that does not tell the whole story.
+Since it is exquisite.

 750), made of 400 diamonds and 450 other precious gemstones.
 It was placed in a vase when not in use.
 Designed by Jeremie Pauzie.